Hepatitis C Symptoms

 Hepatitis C infection can cause the body to produce abnormal antibodies called cryoglobulins.
 Cryoglobulins cause inflammation of arteries (vasculitis).
 This may damage skin, joints, and kidneys.
 Patients with cryoglobulinemia (cryoglobulins in the blood) may have

 In addition, infected individuals with cryoglobulinemia may develop Raynaud's phenomenon in which the fingers and toes turn color (white, then purple, then red), and become painful at cold temperatures.

 The U.S Preventive Health Services task force recommends that all adults born between 1945 and 1965 be tested once routinely for hepatitis C, regardless of whether risk factors for hepatitis C are present.
 One-time testing also is recommended for:

-People who may have been exposed to hepatitis C in the previous 6 months should be tested for viral RNA load rather than hepatitis C antibody because antibody may not be present early in hepatitis C infection.
+People who may have been exposed to hepatitis C in the previous 6 months should be tested for viral RNA load rather than anti-HCV antibody because antibody may not be present early in hepatitis C infection.